-39-year-old Annie ‘finally’ shaves off her beard, initially acting as a shield against transphobia and allowing her some limited privilege of the patriarchy.
-In the already sensitive and judgmental society we live in, COVID-19 now only further forces her to feel more exposed in public.
+Annabel Strange ‘finally’ shaves off her beard, initially acting as a shield against transphobia and allowing her some limited privilege of the patriarchy.

-30-year old Emma: describes the existential sadness she felt when her voice broke in puberty.
-Whereupon she abandoned her passion for singing, and avoided social interaction as even speaking caused her immense emotional pain.
+Emma Ross shares her existential sadness when her voice broke in puberty and she abandoned her passion for singing.
 Now after more than 10 years she is undergoing her transition and starting to sing again.

-Kate Steenhauer is a visual artist whose practice explores the dynamic and interactive capacity of drawing in dialogue with other artforms, technology, and their relationship with its audience.
+Kate Steenhauer is a visual artist and filmmaker, whose practice explores the dynamic and interactive capacity of drawing in dialogue with other artforms, technology, and their relationship with its audience.
 This moves visual art as a traditionally static experience into a dynamic interactive artform that is temporal, transient, and transformational.
-Multi-disciplinary collaborations include dance, opera, music, sound, verbatim and Artificial Intelligence.
+Multi-disciplinary collaborations include dance, opera, music, sound, verbatim and artificial intelligence.
 These productions can be viewed through the mediums of theatre, film, (live) audio-visual installation and artwork; and offer a unique multifaceted experience.